March 2026 — Overview for the Month

 As we continue our journey "up to Jerusalem" during the month of March, three prominent ideas are proposed for our contemplation by the liturgy of Lent: the Passion and Resurrection of Christ, baptism, and penance.

-The Solemnity of St. Joseph (March 20, normally on March 19) is a special landmark this month in which we will celebrate the great honor bestowed upon the foster father of Jesus.
-Also the Solemnity of the Annunciation (March 25) when we ponder Our Lady's fiat.
-And if you are Irish (who isn't), St. Patrick's feast is another cause for a joyful celebration.
+The Solemnity of St. Joseph (March 19) is a special landmark this month in which we will celebrate the great honor bestowed upon the foster father of Jesus.
+The Solemnity of the Annunciation is celebrated on March 25.
+And if you are Irish (who isn't?), St. Patrick's feast is another cause for a joyful celebration.

 The saints that we will focus on this month and try to imitate are: